muellerberndt/obfuscation-metrics/README.md

-# Kolmogorov metric for obfuscation
+# Finding Sensible Kolmogorov Complexity Values for Obfuscation Requirements

 Compare the impact of various obfuscators on the algorithmic complexity of the target binary.